euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](screenshot/Prometheus-Alert-Lists.png)
 Likewise, you can access Grafana and check the added rules in Alerting/Alert rules(<i>)http://localhost:3001/alerting/list</i> from the external alertmanager
 ![Alt text](screenshot/Grafana-Alertrules.png)
 - The Alertmanager(<i>http://localhost:9091/alerts?search, http://localhost:9093/#/alerts, http://localhost:9093/api/v2/alerts</i>) handles alerts sent by client applications such as the Prometheus server.
 Alerting with Prometheus is separated into two parts.
 Alerting rules in Prometheus servers send alerts to an Alertmanager.
-The Alertmanager then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, chat platforms such as slack(<i>https://api.slack.com/apps</i>) and on-call notification systems.
 ```
 # Alertmanager Configuration
 alerting: